One Page Miracle: The Easiest and Best Goal-Setting Tool

 Next to each subcategory on your goal-setting worksheet, write down what you want in that area.
 As mentioned above, be sure to describe what you want, not what you want to avoid.

 Write in the first person, using “I want…” to begin each section.
 Keep a positive tone throughout.
-Carry your One-Page Miracle with you for a few days so you can refine your goals.
+Carry your One Page Miracle with you for a few days so you can refine your goals.

 Once you have completed a first draft, put this sheet of paper somewhere you can see it each day.
-For example, you might want to tape it to your bathroom mirror, use a magnet to attach it to your refrigerator or put it in your briefcase.
+For example, you might want to tape it to your bathroom mirror, use a magnet to attach it to your refrigerator, or put it in your briefcase.
 With it in plain view, you can stay focused on your life’s primary objectives.

 On a daily basis, ask yourself, “Is my behavior today getting me what I want?”
 Doing so will help you focus your behavior and actions on the things that matter most to you.
 It also helps you develop greater self-control, which is key to better decision-making.

-Overall, you will live a more conscious, intentional, and purposeful life.
+Overall, you will live a more conscious, intentional, purposeful life.
 You will expend your energy on things that bring joy and happiness to you.
 Ultimately, this will make your life far more fulfilling.

 Problems with focus, impulsivity, and other mental health issues can’t wait.
 At Amen Clinics, we’re here for you.
 We offer in-clinic brain scanning and appointments, as well as mental telehealth, clinical evaluations, and therapy for adults, teens, children, and couples.
 Find out more by speaking to a specialist today at 888-288-9834 or visit our contact page here.